ShrikantKGIT/SyntheticData/SyntheticData101.md

 Several top universities are actively researching and developing synthetic data technologies.
 Here are some notable examples:

-Massachusetts Institute of Technology (MIT): MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL) is conducting research on generative models for synthetic data generation.
+Massachusetts Institute of Technology (MIT): MIT's Computer Science and Artificial Intelligence Laboratory [CSAIL](https://news.mit.edu/2023/synthetic-imagery-sets-new-bar-ai-training-efficiency-1120#:~:text=MIT%20CSAIL%20researchers%20innovate%20with,and%20bias%2Dreduced%20machine%20learning.) is conducting research on generative models for synthetic data generation.

+Stanford University: Stanford's Human-Centered AI Institute is exploring the ethical implications of synthetic data and its potential to amplify biases.

 ## Why Synthetic Data? ##